Department S (band): 1980s

 Department S evolved from a previous punk/ska combo, Guns for Hire, fronted by Vaughn Toulouse and also featuring former Madness drummer John Hasler.
 Mike Herbage joined them on guitar and wrote Guns for Hire's only single, "I'm Gonna Rough My Girlfriend's Boyfriend Up Tonight", released on the Korova record label.
 The group then became Department S with the addition of bassist Tony Lordan, drummer Stuart Mizon and keyboardist Eddie Roxy (born Anthony Edward Lloyd-Barnes), taking their name from the British spy-fi adventure television series Department S, produced by ITC Entertainment.

 They debuted at the Rock Garden in London on 24 September 1980.
 Demon Records released their debut single, "Is Vic There?", in December 1980.
 It was produced by former Mott the Hoople members Buffin and Overend Watts.
 The B-side, a cover version of T.Rex's "Solid Gold Easy Action", featured Thunderthighs on backing vocals.

 "Is Vic There?" began to climb the UK Singles Chart, reaching No. 22.
 The single's initial success led to the better-equipped RCA Records reissuing the single in March 1981.
 This edition, featuring a remix by David Tickle, reached No. 67 on the Hot Dance Club Play chart, and the band appeared on Top of the Pops.

-The group defied easy categorisation, but recorded a session for John Peel on 3 December 1980.
+Department S defied easy categorisation, but recorded a session for John Peel on 3 December 1980.
 The tracks featured were "Is Vic There?", "Age Concern", "Ode to Cologne (Stench of War)" and "Clap Now".